 Visitor Centers

-There are three Visitors Center for Theodore Roosevelt NP with one in the north and two in the south unit.
+There are three Visitors Centers for Theodore Roosevelt NP, one in the north and two in the south unit.

 North Unit Visitor Center